presire/PDF-Editor/README.md

 ### File Descriptions

 #### `PDF-Editor.html`
-Main HTML file containing the application structure, dual-panel layout, modal window, and progress overlay.
+Standalone HTML file containing the application structure, dual-panel layout, modal window, progress overlay, and language toggle switch.
+This version works without a web server.

+#### `index.php`
+PHP version of the main file with additional configuration support.
+Provides enhanced security features and server-side configuration management. **Requires PHP 7.0 or higher and Apache web server.**

+#### `config.php`
+Configuration file for PHP version.
+Contains:
+- Application settings (name, version)
+- Path configurations
+- Security settings (file size limits, allowed file types)
+- Debug mode settings
+- Timezone configuration
+- Utility functions for validation

+**Security Note**: Direct access to this file is blocked by .htaccess

+#### `.htaccess`
+Apache configuration file for PHP version.
+Provides:
+- URL rewriting rules
+- Security headers (XSS protection, clickjacking prevention)
+- Access control (blocks direct access to config.php)
+- MIME type configuration
+- Cache control settings
+- Compression settings
+- PHP configuration overrides

 #### `css/PDF-Editor.css`
-Custom stylesheet providing visual design for the dual-panel interface, page thumbnails, drag-and-drop feedback, modal window, and progress bar.
+Custom stylesheet providing visual design for the dual-panel interface, page thumbnails, drag-and-drop feedback, modal window, progress bar, and language toggle.

+#### `css/tailwind.css`
+Tailwind CSS framework file for utility-first styling.
+Provides responsive design utilities, spacing, colors, and layout classes used throughout the application.
+This can be either:
+- A custom Tailwind build with only the utilities used in the project
+- The full Tailwind CSS library
+- A CDN-linked version (if using remote loading)

+**Note**: If you're using a CDN version of Tailwind CSS, this file may be optional.
+Check the HTML file's `<link>` tags to see if Tailwind is loaded via CDN.

 #### `js/PDF-Editor.js`
 Main application logic including: